Connecticut Application Services

 Licensing fees for social equity applicants will cost half of the open licensing fees.
 All applicants will need to pay a small fee to enter the lottery, then a larger fee if granted a license.
 CT social equity licenses would also receive a 50% discount on fees for the first three years of renewals.

 It’s clear the DCP is using drug reform and the cannabis industry to better the state of Connecticut.
-The social equity assistance is nice to see.
 The state has also committed significant tax revenue from cannabis sales to go toward broader community reinvestment, targeting areas most affected by the criminal drug war.

 The state can also enter into cannabis-related agreements with tribal governments, such as the Mashantucket Pequot Tribe and the Mohegan Tribe of Indians.